thunlp/OpenNRE/README.md

 # Neural Relation Extraction(NRE)
-### This is a forked version, which updates to code for compatabily to Python 3 and Tensorflow 1.x
+### This is a forked version, which updates to code for compatibility to Python 3 and Tensorflow 1.x
 Neural relation extraction aims to extract relations from plain text with neural models, which has been the state-of-the-art methods for relation extraction.
 In this project, we provide our implementations of a word-level and sentence-level combined Bidirectional GRU network (BGRU+2ATT).

 We come up with the idea from the paper "Attention-Based Bidirectional Long Short-Term Memory Networks for Relation Classification" [Zhou et al.,2016] and the paper "Neural Relation Extraction with Selective Attention over Instances" [Lin et al.,2016].
 And we compare our results with PCNN+ATT [Lin et al.,2016] on the same dataset.